FAQs

 NILE’s CELTA tutors are highly experienced teachers and trainers, including CELTA and DELTA Assessors, ELT authors and tutors on many of NILE’s other courses.
 All tutors have been approved and standardised by Cambridge English Language Assessment.

-NILE currently offers 4 alternative deliveries of the CELTA course; face to face, online, mixed mode and extended mixed mode version.
-The latter is face to face full time in Norwich for two weeks, followed by online part-time study for the second half of the course on 10 consecutive Saturdays.
+NILE currently offers the following alternative deliveries of the CELTA course: face to face, online full- and part-time, mixed mode and extended mixed mode.
+The latter is face to face full time in Norwich for two weeks, followed by online part-time study for the second half of the course on 10 consecutive Saturdays, whereas the online part-time course offers sessions three times a week over ten weeks.

-CELTA courses are extremely intensive, requiring full-time attendance 5 days a week for four weeks.
+CELTA courses are extremely intensive.
+For example, a face-to-face course requires full-time attendance five days a week for four weeks.
 On most days the timetable runs from 09.15 to 17.00.
-In addition trainees are required to produce four short written assignments, as well as preparing for teaching practice.
+In addition, trainees are required to produce four short written assignments, as well as preparing for teaching practice.

 There are normally 12 trainees on a course.
 They come from a variety of educational and professional backgrounds, both from within the UK and from other parts of the world, and range from recent graduates to people of retirement age.

-Supervision is in teaching practice groups of 6.
+Supervision is in teaching practice groups of six.
 Each trainee also has at least one individual tutorial meeting with their supervisor half way through the course.

 Most trainees who pass the CELTA do go on to find employment after the course, but there is no guarantee of work.